 Do we disclose your personal information?

-We may share your personal information with Aon’s Cyber Solutions entities, brands, and divisions, including our parent company and subsidiaries, in order to serve you, including for the activities listed above.
+We may share your personal information with other Aon entities, brands, divisions, and subsidiaries to serve you, including for the activities listed above.

-For certain service offerings, we may disclose personal information to business partners who partner with us to offer those services.
+We disclose personal information to business partners who provide certain specialized services to us, or who co-operate with us on projects.
 These business partners operate as separate controllers, and are responsible for their own compliance with data protection laws.
 You should refer to their privacy notices for more information about their practices.

 Authorized Service Providers